eavestn/cloud-migration-guidebook/README.md

 So, how did this happen?
 How did the cloud become "a bad decision" or "expensive"?

 There are always two costs to any project: the tools and the decision making of the people using those tools.
-That decision making - _the_ factor driving the short- and long-term costs of _your_ company - is informed by skills.
-Those skills are rooted in a person's training, a person's exposure, and a person's humanity.
+That decision making - _the_ factor driving the short- and long-term costs of _your_ company - is informed by skill.
+That skill is rooted in a person's training, a person's exposure, and a person's humanity.
 If that person has not been exposed to a different way of doing this - and people are intrisically motivated to do what they know - then their ability to do what's best for your company is severely limited by their exposure.

 [Curtain opens on Leader.
 Standing alone.
 Center stage.]